Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Lake Balaton

-The lake’s southern shore is known for its sandy beaches and warm, shallow waters, making it ideal for swimming and sunbathing.
-The northern shore is more rugged and hilly, offering opportunities for hiking and exploring.
+The southern shore is known for its sandy beaches and warm, shallow waters, perfect for swimming and sunbathing.
+The northern shore is more rugged and hilly, offering hiking and exploring opportunities.

 Tihany Abbey